 DSD-signals and 384 kHz signals can not be processed by the DSP and therefore are not accepted.
 I'm sorry for that!

-The amp has three separate medical-grade switched powersupplies.
-One for the digital section and two for the positive and the negative supply lines of the analog amplification stage.
-The output of each supply is LC or RC filtered and further down-regulated with the use of analog voltage regulators.
+The amp has four separate switched powersupplies.
+One for the digital section, one for the USB section, and two for the positive and the negative supply lines of the analog amplification stage.
+The output of each supply is RC filtered and further down-regulated with the use of analog voltage regulators.
 There are separate regulators for the opamps and the buffers.
 This, together with a total of around 70,000 uF (!!!) buffer-capacity results in extremely stable supply voltages.
 Sound-critical capacitors are Nichicon Fine Gold.

 The switched powersupplies work with a typical switching frequency of 70 kHz.
 This is far beyond the limit of human hearing and thus any noise induced by the supplies is inaudible.
 There is no humm or any noise audible produced by the powersupplies.